 TESTING usually signals when to perform some actions such as creating a mass of tests or rolling back database transactions at the end of each test.

 LOG_LEVEL indicates the log level of the project.
 If not set in environment variable, or the configuration is not in development mode, then the default value is

 On line 18,

 os.environ['LOGURU_DEBUG_COLOR'] sets the color of DEBUG level log messages that will be used by loguru.
 It's just a matter of aesthetic preference.
 It's not essential.

-test_hello_world.py is that it limits and makes it difficult to test an application based on asynchronous processing.
-For example, if your application uses a asynchronous database library such as Encode/Databases or aioredis, you may need to make an asynchronous call in a test to confirm that certain information was correctly written to the database after an API call.
+test_hello_world.py file, significantly limit the ability to test applications based on asynchronous processing.
+For example, it may be necessary to make asynchronous calls during tests to confirm whether certain information was correctly written to a database after an API call.

-To adopt asynchronous tests, it will be necessary:
+To adopt asynchronous tests, it is necessary to: